 - 1.320 carat, F-color, VS-1 clarity, Crafted by Infinity round diamond

-I want to start out by saying that if we were able to compare these three diamonds side-by-side, set out on a diamond sorting tray, where they are set face-up and separated by a distance of about half an inch, that I’d be willing to bet that we would be hard-pressed to distinguish between the three diamonds because they are quite similar in color, clarity, and carat weight; in addition, the overall diamond cut quality of the three diamonds is essentially the same, with very minor differences which are unlikely to be detected with just our eyes.
+I want to start out by saying that if we were able to compare these three diamonds side-by-side, set out on a diamond sorting tray, where they are set face-up and separated by a distance of about half an inch.
+Under those circumstances, we would be hard-pressed to distinguish between the three diamonds because they are similar in color, clarity, and carat weight.
+In addition, the overall diamond cut quality of the three diamonds is essentially the same, with very minor differences which are unlikely to be detected with just our eyes.

 Sometimes when I’m comparing diamonds of similar characteristics, it helps me to create a spreadsheet where I can compare the data side-by-side, and this is what I decided to do in this particular instance and this is what the graph looks like: